project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

 ## Overview

 Sunbird software is containerized.
-It uses the Docker swarm orchestration engine to run the Sunbird docker images.
-The Docker swarm consists of the manager and agent nodes.
-The containers are run on the agent nodes and the manager manages the container lifecycle.
+The installation script uses the Docker swarm orchestration engine to run the Sunbird docker images.
+The Docker swarm consists of manager and agent nodes.
+The containers are run on the agent nodes and the manager nodes manage the container lifecycle.

 All the stateless services in Sunbird - Portal, LMS Backend, API Gateway and Proxies - are run as docker containers inside the swarm.
-All stateful services for the databases - Cassandra, PostgreSql and Elasticsearch, and the OAuth service on KeyCloak, are run on Virtual Machines (VMs) directly.
+All stateful services consisting of Cassandra, PostgreSql, Elasticsearch and the OAuth service(Keycloak) are run on Virtual Machines (VMs) directly.
 The installation is automated using shell scripts and Ansible.

 ## Prerequisites

 * Minimum 2 servers with 7 GB RAM, running Ubuntu server 16.04 LTS.
 You can scale the infrastructure by adding servers.
 Sunbird is designed to scale horizontally.
-The servers should connect to each other over TCP on the following [ports](http://sunbird-docs-qa.s3-website.ap-south-1.amazonaws.com/pr/326/developer-docs/installation/medium_scale_deploy/#mapping-ports).
+The servers should connect to each other over TCP on the following [ports](#mapping-ports).

 * Recommended that you have a domain name and a valid SSL certificate for the domain.
 If you do not have a domain name, you can configure Sunbird to be accessible over an IP address.
 If you have a domain name, and want to get an SSL certificate, use [Let's Encrypt](https://letsencrypt.org/) to generate a free certificate that is valid for 90 days.

 * Sunbird requires Ekstep API keys to access the Ekstep content repository.
 Follow the steps [here](http://www.sunbird.org/developer-docs/telemetry/authtokengenerator_jslibrary/#how-to-generate-authorization-credentials) to get the keys.
 If you are creating a test environment, get the QA API keys.

-* Create a common user (e.g. deployer) on all the servers.
+* Create a common linux user (e.g. deployer) on all the servers.
 Configure this user to use [key based ssh](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server).
 Use an empty passphrase while generating the ssh key to avoid password prompts during installation.
 Since the installation script uses this key (user) to deploy Sunbird, this user must have sudo access on the servers.

 * The following table lists the services that are set up and run as part of installation.
 The table also lists the optimal server count for a typical staging or production environment with thousands of users.